kirchhausenlab/Cryosamba/README.md

 ❗**WARNING**❗Make sure you have **CUDA** installed on your machine.
 CryoSamba requires **CUDA 11** to run.
 Support for CUDA 12 will be added soon.
 Refer to [Instructions for Setting Up CUDA](#instructions-for-setting-up-cuda) for more support.

+❗**WARNING**❗CryoSamba is based on the **Python** programming language.
+Prior experience with Python is desirable but not strictly required.

 ## Table of Contents

 1. [Overview](#overview) 🌐